-As well as a venue for occasional offices, our church is well used for other special services and civic events.
-These are missional opportunities which we are keen to develop further along with our new priest.
+As well as a venue for occasional offices (or life events) as described earlier, our church is well used for occasional services and civic events.
+Again, these are missional opportunities which we are keen to develop further with our new priest.